windwalker-io/ventoviro.github.io/README.md

 ## Contribution

 Please do not edit any `*.html` files.
-All article files located in `.vaseman` folder, after the raw data prepared, we'll generate it to html files to `master` and the site will be update.
+All article files located in `.vaseman/entries` folder, after the raw data prepared, we'll generate it to html files then the site will be update.

 ## How To Use Vaseman